 There is also a small basket on the floor in this area.
 I have to have a few toys for my grandson on the rare occasion when he is allowed up here!

 In this case, the metal container to the right has backdrops.
-That means that all of those wood backgrounds you see in the pictures here are not always real!
+That means that all of those wood backgrounds you see in the pictures here are not always real wood!

 More of the same baskets and dividers here.
-I did want to say that keeping all of my labels as chalkboard has really helped.
-I change these up frequently as I get new supplies or clean something out.
+Standardizing all of my labels as chalkboard labels has really helped to bring consistency to the look!

 These carts are super inexpensive and great for craft room organization!